- Course summary

-Throughout the course you will have access to support from university staff and teams, depending on your needs.
+Throughout the course, you will have access to support, depending on what you need.
 Apart from your course leader, the modules leaders and your thesis supervisor, there is also a range of other help, support and services available, including:

 What our students say

 Beatriz Torres, BA (Hons) Hospitality Management and Food Studies graduate

 "At The University of West London I studied a module, which allowed students to build a project based on a real hotel issue.
 After my group and I finished the project, the Human Resources Manager from the hotel we had chosen approached us and encouraged us to send our CVs, and take part in an assessment day for a Graduate Programme.
 After many weeks of activities, including presentations and tests, I am now one of the Graduate Trainees with a two-year contract.
 I have to thank the University for giving me this opportunity."

 "I did my work placement at The Royal Air Force Club in Green Park, it was a fantastic experience.
 I learned and enhanced my knowledge and skills.
 It was a dream come true and after 4 months all my hard work paid off as they promoted me to a supervisor in the restaurant.
 They even sponsored me for a wine and spirit course from WSET London.
 All credit goes to the placement office and UWL."